-Pressure cooker pumpkin puree cooked in just six minutes!
-This quick recipe can be used for all your fall recipes!
+Pumpkin puree cooked in just six minutes when you make this in an Instant Pot!
+This quick recipe can be used for all your sweet and savory fall recipes!

-The beauty of making pressure cooker pumpkin puree is that it tastes amazing and it’s 100% pure pumpkin!
+The beauty of making your own pumpkin pulp is that it tastes amazing and it’s 100% natural!

 Squash is from the same family as pumpkin, but pumpkin is pumpkin, right?!

 When you pick your pumpkin make sure you pick a baking pumpkin.

 The softened puree to be used in recipes are from the baby or sugar pumpkins.

 The big jack-o-lantern type pumpkin that we carve into are not recommended for using in recipes.